RobCranfill/featheremin/README.md

 | A0     | DC      | DC     |
 | 3v3    | Vin     | Vin    |
 | GND    | Gnd     | GND    |

+### Common Mistakes and their solutions
+* "RuntimeError: No pull up found on SDA or SCL; check your wiring" ** Loose connection on StemmaQT bus (first connector in chain?)